 - Pandora – The World of Avatar

 One restaurant is located just outside the entrance to Animal Kingdom, which is Rainforest Cafe® at Animal Kingdom, and this restaurant leads to a secondary park entrance that is separate from the main entrance.
-There is also an interactive scavenger hunt type game that can be found throughout the park, which is the UP-themed “Wilderness Explorers“.
+There is also an interactive scavenger hunt that can be found throughout the park, which is the UP-themed “Wilderness Explorers“.

 The Oasis area is the first area you will come to after entering Animal Kingdom Park.
 This area is mainly for animal exhibits, though there is one small gift shop, Garden Gate Gifts, and one small restaurant, Safari Bar.